 New Zealand’s reputation as a “pricier” destination may deter prospective students concerned about college costs.
 However, the Pacific area has a considerable number of international student scholarships available.
 Exchange guests may be eligible for host institution scholarships.

 Summer, semester, or year-long exchanges are other options.
 Vacations and study abroad are choices.
 Scholarships are another option.
-With a working vacation visa, you can stay in New Zealand for up to a year.
+With a working visa, you can stay in New Zealand for up to a year.

 Consider Lincoln University or the University of Canterbury if you want to study natural resource management in New Zealand.